The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Floer theory preliminaries

 \subsubsection{Closed-open and open-closed situations}

 Finally, we will encounter setups that mix the open and closed string theory, of two different kinds.
-In the first situation (closed-open) we consider Riemann surfaces obtained from the closed disc by removing $m$ interior points, labeled as $\{1,\dots,m\}$ and $(d+1)$ boundary points, labeled as $\{0,\dots,d\}$.
+In the first situation (closed-open) we consider Riemann surfaces obtained from the closed disc by removing $m$ interior points, labeled as $\{1,\dots,m\}$, and $(d+1)$ boundary points, labeled as $\{0,\dots,d\}$.
 The $0$-th boundary point corresponds to a negative semi-infinite strip, and the others have positive (cylindrical or strip) ends.
-In the second situation (open-closed), we have $(m+1)$ interior points, one of which is negative, and $n$ positive boundary punctures.
+In the second situation (open-closed), we have $(m+1)$ interior points, one of which is negative, and $d$ positive boundary punctures.

 In this context, the thick pieces can be more general than before, since they can both include parts of $\partial S$ and have boundary circles.
-However, that does not matter: we continue to impose the same conditions on $(K_S,J_S)$ on such pieces, which were the same in our discussion of closed and open string operations.
-All other pieces (finite and semi-infinite cylinders, finite and semi-infinity strips) belong to the one of the two setups encountered before, and we adopt our previous treatment of them.
+However, that does not matter: we continue to impose the same conditions on $(K_S,J_S)$ on such pieces, which makes sense since our previous discussions of closed and open string operations were in agreement for thick pieces.
+All other pieces (finite and semi-infinite cylinders, finite and semi-infinite strips) belong to the one of the two setups encountered before, and we follow our previous treatment.